Get insider access

 Recent Updates

-4. Aug 23, 2023: Small text changes to improve clarity.
+Minor text changes for clarity.
 No change in recommendations.

 Conclusion

-Epson is one of the top brands for printers, and they offer a variety of printers to suit most needs.
-However, aside from their hugely popular EcoTank printers, the rest of their lineup doesn't stand out very much.
-It's disappointing that they no longer make any laser printers since many small offices still rely heavily on the printing speed and efficiency of laser models.
+Epson is one of the top printer brands, and it offers a variety of printers to suit most needs.
+However, aside from its hugely popular EcoTank printers, the rest of its lineup doesn't stand out much.
+It's disappointing that the company no longer makes laser printers since many small offices still rely heavily on the printing speed and efficiency of laser models.